neo-ngd/reference/How-To-Become-NEO-Consensus-Node.md

 After voting, the NEO network calculates in real time based on the number of candidates cast by each account and determines the consensus nodes.
 The calculation method is:

+  - First, candidate nodes are sorted by the number of votes they receive.

+  - Then the network calculates *N*, which is how many top candidates in the sorted list are to be selected as consensus nodes:

-1. Sort the number of the candidates each account voted for by size, e.g. C1, C2, ..., Cn
+    1. Sort the number of candidates each account voted for by size. e.g. C1, C2, ..., Cn

-2. Remove the first 25% and the last 25% of the data in the array
+    2. Remove the first 25% and the last 25% of the array.

-3. Calculate the weighted average of the remaining 50% data, which is then determined as the current NEO consensus node number N
+    3. Calculate the *weighted average*\* of the remaining 50% data, which is then determined as the number of consensus nodes to be selected, N.

+       > *\*: weighted average depends on the NEO held in each account.
+This means that accounts that hold more NEO contribute proportionally more to the average when calculating the number of consensus nodes to be selected.*

-4. The top N candidates with the highest number of votes become consensus nodes
+  - Once N is determined, the top N candidates with the highest number of votes become the consensus nodes.

 #### 4.2.1 Voting with NEO GUI